canada-ca/tracker/api/README.md

 #### Running Tests

 The tests require a copy of [ArangoDB](https://www.arangodb.com/) to be running locally.
-ArangoDB should have it's own .env file, and the value of the root password should align with the value of `DB_PASS` in the APIs `test.env` file.
+ArangoDB should have its own .env file, and the value of the root password should align with the value of `DB_PASS` in the APIs `test.env` file.

 ```bash
 # Write the arango test credentials into an env file: